danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 Imagine prompting an LLM with:

-> "Create an evolving pad sound based on Merlet's Mode 3 with increasing tension over 16 bars, export as MIDI and send parameter automation to my instance of Serum"
+> "Create an evolving pad sound based on Merlet's Mode 3 with increasing tension over 16 bars, export as MIDI and send CC parameter automation to my instance of Serum2"

 The MCP server would: